gares/iris/ProofMode.md

   specifies which hypotheses will be consumed by proving `P`.
 The introduction pattern `ipat` specifies how to eliminate `P`.
-  In case all branches of `ipat` start with a `#` (which causes `P` to be moved to the persistent context) or with an `%` (which causes `P` to be moved to the pure Coq context), then one can use all hypotheses for proving `P` as well as for proving the current goal.
+  In case all branches of `ipat` start with a `#` (which causes `P` to be moved to the intuitionistic context) or with an `%` (which causes `P` to be moved to the pure Coq context), then one can use all hypotheses for proving `P` as well as for proving the current goal.
 - `iAssert P as %cpat` : assert `P` and eliminate it using the Coq introduction pattern `cpat`.
 All hypotheses can be used for proving `P` as well as for proving the current goal.